Booster Gold

 Booster Gold (Michael Jon "Booster" Carter) is a superhero appearing in American comic books published by DC Comics.
 Created by Dan Jurgens, the character first appeared in Booster Gold #1 (February 1986) and has been a member of the Justice League.

 He is initially depicted as a glory-seeking showboat from the future based in Superman's home city, Metropolis, staging high-publicity heroics through his knowledge of historical events and futuristic technology.
 Carter develops over the course of his publication history and through personal tragedies to become a hero weighed down by his reputation.

 The character has been portrayed in live action television by Eric Martsolf in Smallville and by Donald Faison in the seventh season of the Arrowverse series Legends of Tomorrow.
 Additionally, Tom Everett Scott, Diedrich Bader, and Bruce Timm have voiced Booster Gold in animation.
-The character will appear in an upcoming self-titled television series on HBO Max, set in the DC Universe (DCU) media franchise.